clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 ### 3.1.1 General Visualization

 The following figure allows to visualize the `HygieneScores` per `Year` for each `Community Area`.
-It is possible to unselect the year we don't want to display clicking on its label on the right of the figure.
 The *Mean* line helps to see the bars tending to deviate from the `Median` computed.

 {% include HygieneScore_ComArea_Bars.html %}

+*unselect the years you don't want to display by clicking on their label on the right of the figure*

 What we can see is that there is **no particular trend**, with a `Median` oscillating between about *30* and *60*.